 2. Energy and Stamina

-However, not every nursing job requires 12-hour shifts (see: private physicians’ offices) and once you’re in a job, you may surprise yourself by how well you do on long days.
+However, not every nursing job requires 12-hour shifts.
+Once you’re in a job, you may surprise yourself by how well you do on long days.
 It’s still a good idea to know your limits so you don’t angle for a specialization (intensive care, for example) that falls outside of your physical limitations.

 3. Resilience and Emotional Health